-Consumers: This pamphlet describes the legal obligations of Oregon real estate licensees to consumers.
-Real estate brokers and principal real estate brokers are required to provide this information principal real estate brokers are required to provide uns morniation to you when they first contact you.
-A licensed real estate broker or principal broker need not provide the pamphlet to a party who has, or may be reasonably assumed to have, received a copy of the pamphlet from another broker.
+Consumers: This pamphilet describes the legal obligations of Oregon real estate licensees to consumers.
+Real estate brokers and principal real estate brokers are required to provide this information to you when they first contact you.
+A licensed real estate broker or principal broker need not

 This pamphlet is informational only.
-Neither the pamphlet nor its delivery to you may be interpreted as evidence of intent to create an agency relationship between you and a broker or a principal broker.
+Neither the pamphlet nor its delivery to you may be interpreted as evidence of intent to create an agency relationship between you and a broker only.
+Neither the or a principal broker.